nishantjr/fuzzing-with-k/doc/report.md

 $\square$:Stmt
 ```

-This skeleton generates programs with two variables, one assignement and atleast
+This skeleton generates programs with two variables, one assignment and at least
 two statements.
 There may be addition statements.
 Using this skeleton, we
 generated 1988 programs in under 10 minutes.
 These programs have 100% coverage:
 they execute every semantic rule in the definition.